-You must retain all driver records for at least three (3) years.
-(In effect, the documents that were examined during your previous compliance audit may be discarded securely following successful completion of the next ongoing compliance audit.)
+You must retain all vehicle records for at least three (3) years.
+However, the documents that were examined during your previous audit do not need to be reviewed at each following audit

 Workplace Health and Safety

 The Work Health and Safety Act 2012 (WHSA) commenced on 1 January 2013.
 This legislation is consistent with Work Health and Safety legislation in all other states and territories and aims to ensure that workers and workplaces are safe.